kytranada/predict-bot/README.md

 # Discord Grok AI Bot (Python)

 This project implements a Discord bot in Python that uses the Grok AI API to generate geopolitical and economic insights.
-The bot supports slash commands for different types of predictions and maintains conversation history for follow-up questions.
+The bot supports slash commands for different types of analysis and maintains conversation history for follow-up questions.

 ## Features
-- `/geopolitical`: Generates geopolitical insights based on a specialized prompt.
+- `/geopolitical`: Generates geopolitical analysis based on a specialized prompt.
-- `/economic`: Generates economic insights based on a specialized prompt.
+- `/economic`: Generates economic analysis based on a specialized prompt.
 - **Follow-up Questions**: Users can reply to the bot's messages to ask follow-up questions within the same context.
 - **Modular Design**: The code is structured to be easily maintainable and extensible.

 ---

-## Use Case: Geo-Political/Financial Data Prediction
+## Use Case: Geo-Political/Financial Data Analysis

 This bot is specifically designed to scrape information from X (formerly Twitter) to identify language patterns that may indicate future geo-political or financial events.
 The system uses predictive linguistics techniques to analyze real-time social media discussions for early signals of upcoming events.